testdouble/rspec-graphql_response/docs/response_data.md

 ### Params

-* \*dig_pattern - an array of attributes (symbol, string, or key/value pair) that describes the data structure to dig through, and thefinal data set to retrieve from the graphql response.
+* `*[dig_pattern]` - an array of attributes (`:symbol`, `"string"`, or `key: :value` pair) that describes the data structure to dig through, and thefinal data set to retrieve from the graphql response.

 #### dig_pattern

-Each attribute added to the `dig_pattern` represents an attribute at the given level of the data structure.
+Each attribute added to the `dig_pattern` represents an attribute at the given level of the data structure, in numeric order from left to right.
+The first attribute provides will dig into that attribute at the first level of data (just below the `"data" =>` key).
+The second attribute will dig through data just below that first level, etc. etc. etc.

 For example, with a data structure as shown below, in "Basic Use", you could specifiy these attributes for the dig pattern:

 * :characters
 * :name

+Like this:

 ```ruby
 response_data :characters, :name